GSA/ficam-playbooks/_fpki/3a_fpki_pdval.md

   </div>
 </div>

-Fortunately, beyond the more obvious matching of certificate names in the certification path, certificates provide useful information for guiding path discovery, the most important of which are public policy identifiers.
+Fortunately, beyond the more obvious matching of certificate names in the certification path, certificates provide useful information for guiding path discovery, the most important of which are public key identifiers.

 ### Public Key Identifiers